-So in our quest for getting healthier on the inside, Rebecca and I have decided that we shall craft once a month and in turn, I shall write about it.
+So in our quest for getting healthier on the inside, Rebecca and I have decided that we shall craft once a month and I will write about it.

-Or it’s just a reason to get together, eat, drink coffee, and bitch/moan about life.
+Or it’s just a reason to get together, eat, drink coffee, and vent about life.

 I feel a segment coming on.

 Or a segment title.

 Like Rebecca and Kari’s Bitch and Kitsch or something.

 On this episode of Rebecca and Kari’s Bitch and Kitsch, we are making:

 I’d seen many versions of this wreath all over the interweb (Pinterest) and thought it would be a fun and easy to make craft for our little bitch and kitsch.